hjwp/www.obeythetestinggoat.com/content/python_architecture_stuff.md

 architecture really can help you to get the most out of your tests, by separating out a core of business logic (the "domain model") and freeing it from all infrastructure dependencies, allowing it to be tested entirely through fast, flexible unit tests.
-At made it finally felt like the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) was an achievable goal rather than an impossible aspiration.
+At Made it finally felt like the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) was an achievable goal rather than an impossible aspiration.